 With over 400 after-school programs nationwide, we foster an environment of learning long after the school day ends.
-By providing a safe place to study, read, learn, connect with friends, play sports, and enrich the mind, we give at-risk kids a healthy alternative to less-desirable after-school options.
+After-school programs provide kids from communities that are underserved with access to a safe place to study, read, learn, connect with friends, play sports, and enrich the mind.

 Turn your passion into action.
 Share these facts with your friends and

 followers to educate and inspire change.